01.02.2017 » Ronaldo and Real Madrid's crisis: Keeping things in perspective

 Real Madrid - Top 10 goal in January of 2017:

 The title — which would be only their second in nine years — should be theirs provided there aren't any major slip-ups.
 They have home fixtures against Barça, Sevilla, and Atléti in the second part of the season, which offers more title optimism since they haven't lost at home all season.
-Real Madrid are a near-certain bet to win the title this season, and these free online betting offers could come in handy.

 However, nothing is absolutely perfect and despite scoring goals fairly regularly, Cristiano Ronaldo has got himself on the end of the Bernabéu boo-boys of late.
 It all came about after the world's best player lost the ball against Real Sociedad, but Ronaldo served a timely reminder of what he brings to Real Madrid's attack by scoring a goal a few minutes later.